w3c-fedid/FedCM/proposals/README.md

     - Stage: draft
     - Champions: @yi-gu
     - Description: allows a user to get automatically signed-in across devices after the browser has observed the sign-up
+1. **Hosted Domain**
+    - Stage: draft
+    - Champions: @npm1
+    - Description: allows the developer to ask FedCM to only show accounts from a specific hosted domain.
 1. ... add yours below with the template ...
 1. **[Your API](yours.md)**
     - Stage: draft > interest > prototype > devtrial > origin trial > launch